 Eastman Autographic Film Cartridge, Size A118

-This is an unopened box of Eastman Autographic film, size A118, with an expiration date of October, 1929.
+This is an unopened box of sixe A118 Eastman Autographic film with an expiration date of October, 1929.
 This film cartridge was made for use in No. 3 Autographic Kodak cameras.
 No. 3 Kodak cameras produced six 3 1/4 x 4 1/4 inch or 8 x 10.5 cm exposures.

-The purpose of Autographic film, introduced in 1914, was to allow a photographer to make notes about a photograph and have those notes appear in the margin of the processed print.
+Autographic film, introduced in 1914, allowed photographers to make notes about their photograph and have those notes appear in the margin of the processed print.

 A large red letter A and the number 118 are printed on the end of the film box.
 The A indicates that this is Autographic film.
 The Kodak size designation is 118.
 Size 118 film was available in both Autographic and standard (non-Autographic) versions.
 Either type of film could be used in Autographic or standard cameras, but of course the Autographic feature required an Autographic camera loaded with Autographic film.